 In Texas, these Lemon Law protections are complex and don't kick in right away, so keep very good records of any problems you experience after purchasing or leasing a new car.
-Usually, you will have to prove that there were four failed attempts to fix a problem in the space of two years before the car will be considered a lemon.
+Usually, you will have to prove that there were 4 attempts to fix a problem in the space of 2 years:

 Timing is important in Lemon Law cases.
-You must file within six months of the earliest of these three conditions:
+You must file within 6 months of the earliest of these three conditions: